Metaswitch/clearwater-infrastructure/clearwater-socket-factory.md

 `clearwater-socket-factory` has 3 configuration options:

-* signaling-namespace - this is the name of the signaling namespace.
+* `signaling-namespace` - this is the name of the signaling namespace.
-* management-allowed-hosts - this is a comma separated lists of hosts in the management network that clearwater-socket-factory is allowed to provide sockets for.
+* `management-allowed-hosts` - this is a comma separated lists of hosts in the management network that `clearwater-socket-factory` is allowed to provide sockets for.
-* signaling-allowed-hosts - this is a comma separated lists of hosts in the signaling network that clearwater-socket-factory is allowed to provide sockets for.
+* `signaling-allowed-hosts` - this is a comma separated lists of hosts in the signaling network that `clearwater-socket-factory` is allowed to provide sockets for.

 `clearwater-socket-factory` has an upstart script which is built into its Debian package.
 When deployed with this upstart script, the process will continually respawn when it exits.
-The upstart script reads signaling_namespace in /etc/clearwater/config to use as the signaling-namespace option, and it builds up lists of allowed hosts by reading each line of each file in /etc/clearwater-socket-factory/signaling.d and /etc/clearwater-socket-factory/management.d to use as the signaling-allowed-hosts and management-allowed-hosts options.
-If these directories don't exist, or are empty, the whitelist is empty.
+The upstart script reads `signaling_namespace` in `/etc/clearwater/config` to use as the `signaling-namespace` option, and it builds up lists of allowed hosts by reading each line of each file in `/etc/clearwater-socket-factory/signaling.d` and `/etc/clearwater-socket-factory/management.d` to use as the `signaling-allowed-hosts` and `management-allowed-hosts` options.
+If either of these directories don't exist, or are empty, the corresponding whitelist is empty.

 ## Limitations